goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 The auth service has an interface (or abstract base class) containing several methods you can use on your route.
 The methods are returning `current user` if the user is authorized.
 The detail of each method are depending on its implementation, but the general consensus is:

 * `everyone`: Everyone should be able to access the resource.
 If the user has been logged in, this method should return the logged-in user.
 Otherwise, it should return guest user.
 This method should never throw an error.
-* `is_authenticated`: Only authenticated user (i.e: has been logged in) can access the resource.
+* `is_authenticated`: Only authenticated user (i,e., has been logged in) can access the resource.
 This method should return the logged in user or throwing an error.
 * `has_any_permissions`.
 Only user with any of the permissions defined in the parameter can access the resource.
 This method should return the authorized user or throwing an error.

 There are two implementation of the auth service: